-Any individual can become a RECON member through a registration process detailed in sections 5.1 and 5.2.
+Any individual can become a RECON member through a registration process detailed in section 5.1.
+Contributing members are members who, in addition to registering through the process outlined in section 5.1, fulfill at least one contribution criteria outlined in section 5.2.
+Only contributing members can vote during general assembly and apply to positions on the executive board.
 In exceptional cases, this process can be bypassed through the honorary membership detailed in section 5.3.
 Membership has no fixed expiration date, but members will need to reply to yearly membership confirmation emails to retain their membership.